Tommaferre/ITS_2025-2026/Java-Script/ferrero-tommaso-francesco-units-04-06/05-a-js-strings/12-cut-me-up/CutMeUp.md

 ## Compatibility

-All three methods are widely supported, but `substr()` is officially deprecated.
+All three methods are widely supported, but `substr()` is officially deprecated, slice() → Best for most cases (cleaner, supports negatives), substring() → Okay, but a little bit quirky with parameter swapping.

+## For my future usage of them

+- Need flexibility with negatives? → slice()
+- Need automatic parameter swapping? → substring() (but why?)
+- Writing new code? → Just use slice()!
+- Never use `substr()`!